 Overview of Ohio Mortgages

-Whether residents spend their free time hiking the Appalachians, out on the water of Lake Erie or visiting one of Ohio’s museums or amusement parks, it’s clear that the state has a lot to offer those who call it home.
 Buckeye State mortgage rates have historically fluctuated just slightly above and below the national average rates.
 Ohio counties’ conforming loan and FHA limits are nearly entirely at the standard limits.
+Ohio homebuyers can check SmartAsset’s mortgage calculator to see if monthly payments will be within their budget.